Sunnis seek own voice in Bahrain's turmoil

 While Sunni hardliners are divided among themselves, some have begun to articulate grievances about corruption, access to housing, and suspected government efforts to alter Bahrain’s demography that mirror those of the Shi‘ites they revile.

-Sunni voices have clamored for the government to resist the pressure of opposition rallies, clashes with riot police and quiet Western prodding for a resolution.
+Sunni voices have clamoured for the government to resist the pressure of opposition rallies, clashes with riot police and quiet Western prodding for a resolution.

-In social media, Shi‘ites and protesters are attacked as “monkeys”, “traitors” and “followers of Iran”, picking up a frequent charge that politicized Shi‘ites are pawns of the Islamic Republic, a large non-Arab, Shi‘ite Gulf neighbor.
+In social media, Shi‘ites and protesters are attacked as “monkeys”, “traitors” and “followers of Iran”, picking up a frequent charge that politicised Shi‘ites are pawns of the Islamic Republic, a large non-Arab, Shi‘ite Gulf neighbour.

 In the northern, mainly Sunni, district of Muharraq, al Qaeda slogans are among the graffiti on some walls and a large poster outside a Sunni Islamist party’s headquarters depicts a donkey with the caption: “I‘m going to dialogue!”